ViK-Dev1/DataCollector/README.md

 ---

-**DataCollector** is a Python application that connects to **Bybit WebSocket** streams and continuously collects real-time crypto market data — trades, order-book snapshots, klines, and liquidations — storing everything into a **TimescaleDB (PostgreSQL)** time-series database.
+**DataCollector** is a Python application that connects to **Bybit WebSocket** streams and continuously collects real-time crypto market data — trades, order-book snapshots, price, and liquidations — storing everything into a **TimescaleDB (PostgreSQL)** time-series database.
-A **Telegram bot** runs alongside the collector for remote monitoring and control — no need to SSH into the server to check on it. 📈
+A **Telegram bot** runs alongside the collector for remote monitoring and control — no need to SSH into the server to check on it.

 ---